Platte County Assessor's Office

 What is Real Property?

 Real property includes land, improvements to the land and all rights inherent in ownership.
 When you receive an assessment notice or tax bill for your house, you will notice that land and improvements are listed separately.
-Improvements consist of any buildings located on that land (e.g. your house).
-This has nothing to do with improvements (e.g. rehabilitation, renovation or repairs) you have or have not made to your property.
+Improvements consist of any buildings located on that land (e.g. your house), as of the appraisal data.

 What is Assessment and Reassessment?

-Assessment is the process of placing a value on property for the purpose of property taxation.
-Real property is reassessed every odd year to ensure that the taxpayer is being taxed fairly, and is taxed the same as other comparable property.
+Assessment is the process of placing a true value in money (fair market value) on property, for the purpose of property taxation.
+Real property is reassessed every odd year to ensure that property values reflect current market values.

 When and how is real estate valued?

 Missouri Revised Statute 137.115 requires that the Assessor reassess all real property every two years on January 1, in the odd numbered year.
 Real property is assessed into three categories with separate rates and is calculated as a percentage of market value.
 Assessed values are carried forward to the even numbered years except for new construction and property improvements.

 As an example, a residence with a fair market value of $50,000 would be assessed at 19% which would place its assessed value at $9,500.

 Fair market value is defined by USPAP as: The most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably and assuming the price is not affected by undue stimulus.